A List Of Today’s Top East Coast Rappers

 Philadelphia’s lojii is a master of the art of chill.
-Mellower than most of his Philly counterparts, his sound is driven by hazy, lo fi beats perfect for late night listening.
-His voice is laid back yet resonant, somewhere between Ka and A Tribe Called Quest.
-To anyone with an open ear, it’s clear that lojii has something unique to offer. lojii’s not only one of the best rappers in Philly, but he’s one of the best rappers on the east coast, period.
+With a mellower sound than most of his Philly counterparts, his style is driven by hazy, lo fi beats perfect for late night listening.
+His voice is laid back yet resonant, somewhere between Ka and A Tribe Called Quest, and his music is a modern take on the classic east coast hip-hop of the 90s.
+To anyone with an open ear, it’s clear that lojii has something unique to offer.
+Lojii’s not only one of the best rappers in Philly, but he’s one of the best rappers on the east coast, period.
 He’s also been on a flawless run over the last few years, dropping the stellar lo&behold album and Taurus_EP, and putting in guest appearances alongside iconoclasts like fellow Philadelphian Moor Mother.

 Richmond, Virginia rapper Koncept Jack$on takes a cerebral approach to his flow, drifting in and out of consciousness to deliver hard-hitting bars with a supreme knack for wordplay.
 With Koncept’s verses, every word hits its mark like an expert marksman.
 His solo work stands alone in its own right but the east coast rapper is at his best when accentuated by guest spots from Richmond’s Mutant Squad and beats from his city’s increasingly laudable production scene that set the tone and perfectly complement his rhyme patterns.

 Related Reads: An Intro To Richmond, Virginia’s Rising Rap Scene